OGNova/airplane-docs/src/README.md

 > The bot has improved the workload of moderators, by automatically taking care of some spam, censoring and is generally contributing to a much more smoother and accurate handling with people and infractions.
 It gives us time to focus on more complicated matters and see to a better security of the server.

+### Swagger Souls - Community Owner, Discord Partner, and Content Creator

+> The bot is extremely useful in dealing with spammers, rule breakers, and ultimately puts a lot of pressure and stress off of the staff team, allowing them to focus more of their time on incidents and issues that deserve their attention!
+The logging system is extremely useful, and we consistently use it to make sure rule breakers are dealt with, and the staff are operating within their jurisdiction.

 ## Plugins